Paxyifier/WTL-Prac-8/README.md

 ### Theory:
  - Introduction to AngularJS, MVC Architecture, Installation
- - ng attributes, Expressions: Number and String Expressions, Object Binding and Expressions
+ - Explain all 5 ng attributes, Expressions: Number and String Expressions, Object Binding and Expressions
 ### Questions
 1. Create an Angular JS application to accept a number from user and display its multiplication table (Use ng-init and ng-repeat)